- Before Importing Into SketchUp

 - Related Videos

 Our Import tool for SketchUp brings your planting plan and Reference Notes (RefNotes) such as site amenities from a CAD drawing into a SketchUp model.
 It also imports your planting palette and RefNotes inventory into SketchUp for future use.

-Before importing from CAD into SketchUp, you'll need to export the project from CAD using our 3D Connection.
-For more information, see Exporting a Land F/X Project from CAD below.
+Prior to importing your trees and shrubs from CAD into SketchUp, you'll need to export the project from CAD to the 3D Connection Cloud using our 3D Connection tool.